haylanderlandim/telemetrylogger-android/README.md

 ---

-## Design e Arquitetura
+## Design & Architecture

-* Usa singleton para manter instância única e evitar múltiplas conexões
+* Uses a singleton to maintain a single instance and avoid multiple connections
-* Separação clara entre interface (`TelemetryLogger`) e implementações (`OpenTelemetryLogger`, `ElasticApmLogger`)
+* Clear separation between the interface (`TelemetryLogger`) and implementations (`OpenTelemetryLogger`, `ElasticApmLogger`)
-* JSON é transformado em atributos do log usando `JsonAttributeParser`
+* JSON is transformed into log attributes using `JsonAttributeParser`
-* Suporte para múltiplos backends via polimorfismo e interface comum
+* Supports multiple backends through polymorphism and a common interface
-* Configura recursos do serviço com atributos padrão de ambiente e dispositivo (Android)
+* Configures service resources with default environment and Android device attributes